Cranswick PLC

 Disclosure of Water Risks in Animal Farming

-The company has signed up for the WRAP Water Roadmap with the aim of increasing fresh food sourced from areas with sustainable water management, including the internal supply chain.
+The company has joined the WRAP Water Roadmap to improve the sourcing of fresh food from regions with sustainable water management practices, including its own supply chain.

 Waste & Pollution